 Building the homes Belgravia needs

-We want to create an inclusive neighbourhood with double the number of affordable homes.
+We want to create an inclusive neighbourhood with almost double the number of affordable homes.

 By opening up a private closed-off site we can provide much needed new housing for Westminster including the introduction of senior housing and an increase in social rented and intermediate homes built to better standards.